DocentSzachista/DocentSzachista/README.md

 ### Hi there 👋

 I am a student of Computer Science at <a href="https://pwr.edu.pl/"> Wroclaw's University of Science and Technology</a>.
 I am currently  working on:
- - bachelor degree work about applications of supervised learning with imbalanced data.
+ - bachelor degree work about applications of supervised learning with imbalanced data. ( currently on refactor stage both with project and thesis )
- - providing new features for electoral students system
+ - refactor my script to webscrapp two certain webpages.

 What do I like to do in my spare time:
  - Automate things that I normally have to do manually
  - Learn new things
- - Play chess
+ - Play chess (Trying to achieve 1500 FIDE ranking until end of this year - currently at 1400, - started from 1360)

-Below you can find some stats about me:
+ - read books (Currently I read Hyperion series by Dan Simmons) Below you can find some stats about me:
 <!--
 **DocentSzachista/DocentSzachista** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.